nitheshB-2002/Cellular-automata/README.md

 # Cellular-automata
-A set of code files in processing 3 software for 1.Conway's Game of Life
+## code files  for simulating the following in Cellular Automata

+1.Conway's Game of Life

 2.Langton's Ant

 3.WireWorld